Herbstrith/poti/README.md

 Dependencies
 ------------

-Poti needs nothing in special, you should be able to compile it using your preferred compiler, and use it in any C program.
+Poti binary needs PajeNG and librastro to be installed on the user machine.

 Clone and Compilation
 ---------------------

 No secrets here, just do:

-    $ git clone git://github.com/schnorr/poti.git
+    $ git clone git://github.com/herbstrith/poti.git
     $ cd poti
     $ mkdir build
     $ cd build